Completing the apprenticeship and traineeship (PDF, 156KB)

-- Upon deciding that the apprenticeship or traineeship has not been completed, the department will send written notice to the employer, apprentice or trainee, SRTO and parent or guardian* informing them of the decision.
+- If however it is decided that the apprenticeship or traineeship has not been completed, the department will send written notice to the employer, apprentice or trainee, SRTO and parent or guardian* informing them of the decision.

 Please note that where a training contract has been temporarily transferred, the original employer must sign the completion agreement, not the temporary employer.

 Is a work licence required?

 Upon completion of an apprenticeship in trades such as electrical or plumbing and draining, a work licence may be required for the apprentice to carry out work.
 The employer should be able to provide assistance on this topic.
 Otherwise the apprentice can contact: